 Download the application here: GWRI Adult Job Training 2017

 Groundwork Rhode Island’s Environmental Job Training Program was developed in partnership with representatives from the environmental industry, community groups, the Rhode Island Department of Environmental Management (DEM), the Rhode Island Department of Health, the University of Rhode Island, the Providence Housing Authority, and many other partners.
 The program design process combined the expertise and lessons learned from Groundwork Rhode Island’s past Adult Job Training programs with best practices from our local partners and Job Training Providers across the country.
 The program is fully funded through the Environmental Protection Agency’s Environmental Workforce and Job Training Grant Program.

 Groundwork Rhode Island recruits highly motivated trainees from urban core communities in Providence, Pawtucket, Central Falls, and Woonsocket, with a special emphasis on serving formerly-incarcerated individuals and residents of public housing.
 All applicants are invited to complete an orientation with Groundwork Rhode Island before enrolling in the program.
-All participants must be legal U.S. residents (due to our funding restrictions), and meet income requirements for free training.
+All participants must be legal U.S. residents (due to our funding restrictions), meet income requirements for free training, and/or be a displaced worker due to lay-offs or industry closures.
 A high school degree or equivalency is recommended but not required.
 We accept participants who have a strong interest in careers in hazardous materials handling/clean-up and sustainable urban landscaping, and are working to improve their own lives.

-Groundwork Rhode Island has been conducting Brownfield Remediation Job Training since 2002.
-To date we have placed over 73% of training graduates in jobs ranging from temporary crew positions on remediation projects to full-time salaried positions with remediation contractors, T.F.
-Green Airport, and others.
+Groundwork Rhode Island has been conducting Environmental Job Training since 2002.
+To date we have placed an average of 70% of training graduates in jobs ranging from temporary crew positions on remediation projects to full-time salaried positions with remediation contractors, T.F.
+Green Airport, Tremco Roofing, weatherization contractors, Thielsch Engineering, and others.